DataIntellectTech/TorQ/docs/unittesting.md

 ├── rdb
 └── stp
 ```
 Each of these directories contain their own tests that need to be ran, apart from k4unit.
-In the 'bglaunchproces' for example, there is the following files;
+In the 'bglaunchprocess' for example, there are the following files;

 ```shell
 kod.q.acct  process.csv  run.sh  settings.q  test.csv